Skip to content

 Usage:

-The generated wrappers are data class — they work on every Kotlin target: JVM, JS, WASM, Native, iOS, macOS.
+The generated scoped wrapper and slot interfaces are pure Kotlin — they work on every Kotlin target: JVM, JS, WASM, Native, iOS, macOS.
 The KSP processor runs on JVM during compilation, but the code it generates compiles everywhere.
 No platform restrictions.

 Not just constructors: